ImmaZoni/Bookmark-Bridge/README.md

 ## Rate Limits

-The X API limits bookmark requests to 1 per 15 minutes.
+The X API limits bookmark requests to 1 per 15 minutes for the free tier.
 Bookmark Bridge handles this by implementing pagination and saving progress between sync sessions.

+**Note:** We're currently on the free Twitter API tier, which has significant rate limits.
+With enough support, we plan to upgrade to a paid tier ($100/month) to improve sync capabilities and add more features.

 ## Contributing